Anthony Boyle and Toby Jones are to star in a compelling new drama for BBC Two, Danny Boy.

 Further casting includes Alex Ferns (Chernobyl, The Batman) as Brian's father and ex-soldier, Gavin and Leah McNamara (Normal People, Vikings) as his wife Lucy.

-Danny Boy will air on BBC Two and BBC iPlayer later this Spring with an exact start date to be announced.
+Danny Boy will air on BBC Two and BBC iPlayer on Wednesday, 12 May at 9PM.

 A teaser reads: "Memory, evidence and trauma collide, as Brian finds himself caught on the fine line between war and unlawful killing.
 After his service in Iraq and years of legal investigation, will he ever be able to look his family in the eye again and be the husband, father, and son, they need him to be?